jabwd/Socket/README.md

 # Socket

 My personal Swift Dispatch socket implementation.
-This is a playground and **b not meant for production implementations**.
+This is a playground and **not meant for production implementations**.

 ### So why bother when better solutions exist